Paraphraser/PiBuilder/README.md

 	Please don't pick a 64-bit image as your starting point for no better reason than "64-bit must be better than 32-bit".
 PiBuilder will install 64-bit versions of everything, including docker, docker-compose and Supervised Home Assistant, and Docker will pull "arm64" images when you bring up your stack.
 Just because something *installs* without error does not guarantee that it will *run* correctly.
 If you are upgrading from a 32-bit system, you will need to assure yourself that all your containers still work as expected.

-##### *on the topic of Bullseye vs Buster …*

-At the time of writing (February 2022), this is only the second release of "Raspbian Bullseye", which was first released on 2021-10-30.
-It is not necessarily "proven" or "stable" or "well understood".
-In particular, if you need camera support, you might be better advised to stick with Raspbian Buster (32-bit).

 ### <a name="burnImage"> Transfer Raspbian image to SD or SSD </a>

 The steps are: